benjbuch/octo_waffle/part_11-manipulating_tables.md

 ```

 However, if we have many files to analyse, this approach can become
 tedious.
-So, we use `list.files(...)` to create a list of all files that
+So, we use `list.files(...)` to create a list of all files in a
-we would like to include.
-These can even use regular expressions for
+directory.
+We can even use regular expressions to specify the ones we
-pattern matching.
+would like to include.

 ``` r
 plate_files.paths <- list.files(path = "./part_10-working_with_tables_files",